Opentrons/opentrons/api/docs/v2/new_modules.rst

    * - OT-2
      - Requires deck slots 7, 8, 10, and 11.

-Attempting to load any other modules or labware in these slots while a Thermocycler is there will raise an error.
+Attempting to load any other modules or labware in these slots with a Thermocycler installed will raise an error.

 .. versionadded:: 2.0